Rayc940/ece5160-fast-robot/lab2/lab.md

   <b>Figure 16:</b> Complementary Filter Value when Placed Flat.
 </p>

-When rotating IMU about each axis, pitch and roll value does confirm -90° to 90° range.
+When rotating IMU about each axis, pitch and roll value does confirm -90° to 90° range with smooth transition.

 <p align="center">
   <img src="../img/lab2/pitch_cf_test.png" width="49%">